 Inflammatory bowel disease, or IBD, is a term that describes both Crohn’s disease and ulcerative colitis—two chronic conditions that affect your gastrointestinal tract.
 If left untreated, you may experience frequent symptom flare ups, irreversible bowel damage, and a host of related health complications.
 The good news?
 With today’s treatment landscape, IBD can be successfully treated, and most people with the condition can even achieve remission.
 Not sticking with your biologic treatment regimen exactly as directed can put you at risk of flares, or tamper with the effectiveness of the medication.
 “My usual saying is always early, never late—you can take a treatment early, but you can’t miss a treatment or take it late,” says Stephen B. Hanauer, MD, professor of medicine and director of the digestive health center at Northwestern University Feinberg School of Medicine in Chicago.

-To receive Digestive Health Foundation updates on research, free education events, and the 2020 Gala, please fill in your information and click 'Submit.'
+To receive Digestive Health Foundation updates on research, free education programs and upcoming events, please fill in your information and click 'Submit.'